 Consider a Gravel Base

 Consider using gravel as a base for your shed.
-By giving your shed a gravel foundation, your shed will stay stable, keep an even alignment and will also prevent animals from making a home underneath your shed.
+By giving your shed a gravel foundation, your shed will stay stable even after settling.
+Level settling helps to keep an even alignment and will also help to prevent animals from making a home underneath your shed.

 Plan for Extra Space